• Host of U.Va. Grads Choose Service to Community and Country

 One of the decisions Sachs witnessed Hoffman make was to implement the U.S. Supreme Court mandate to end racial segregation in the local school system, in opposition to many hostile community members who wished to keep segregation in place.
 Following Hoffman’s order, the city of Norfolk closed the school system “almost immediately,” Sachs said.
 But in response, local businessmen filed suit and the schools re-opened.

-Hoffman would later earn additional notoriety for presiding over former Vice President Spiro Agnew’s tax evasion case.
+Hoffman would later be noted for presiding over former Vice President Spiro Agnew’s tax evasion case.
 The Norfolk courthouse is named in the judge’s honor.

 Sachs went on to private practice after the clerkship, where his goal was to “earn a few dollars” before committing to any full-time public service.
 Upon his second nomination by the Norfolk Portsmouth Bar Association, the Virginia General Assembly elected Sachs to the Norfolk General District Court in 1985.
 In 1989, he was elected to the Norfolk Circuit Court.
 He retired from the bench in 1994.